jdryg/RISCVEmu/README.md

 ## What's this about?

 Ok, you are still here.
-My goal for this project is to build a basic RISC-V simulator (targeting RV32I only) which will be expanded to include a pipeline, caches, OoO execution, etc. If I manage to make it that far (which I doubt) the next step will be to translate the code to a circuit in [DLS](https://makingartstudios.itch.io/dls) (my simple logic simulator).
+My goal for this project is to build a basic RISC-V emulator (targeting RV32I only) which will in turn help me build a RISC-V circuit in [DLS](https://makingartstudios.itch.io/dls).

-It's a long way until then, though.
-Currently the code simulates (poorly) a single cycle CPU.
-The main focus at the moment is to build a minimal BIOS/Kernel for loading test apps and testing the CPU.
+### Roadmap

+- [x] Single cycle CPU with M and U mode support (ISA emulation)
+- [x] Simple BIOS/Kernel
+- [x] Virtual Hard Disk and a few small test apps
+- [x] Simple debugger
+- [x] Multi cycle CPU
+- [ ] Caches
+- [ ] Minimal pipelined CPU
+- [ ] Branch prediction
+- [ ] TODO: Add more goals here! :)

+One important note: Performance isn't a concern for this project.

 ![Screenshot](https://cdn.rawgit.com/jdryg/RISCVEmu/master/img/screenshot_2017_08_30.png)